microsoft/vscode-docs/docs/supporting/live-share-faq.md

 Live Share doesn't transfer all keyboard and mouse inputs.
 It only communicates the data needed for each collaboration activity to your teammates' machines.
 For example, when you share your workspace, your folder structure is shared.
 When you collaboratively edit a file, that file's contents are shared.
 When you are collaboratively debugging, debug actions (e.g. stepping) and state (e.g. call stack and locals) are shared.

 ## When will this be released?
-Live Share is currently available now as a private preview, and we are accepting sign-ups from users to get early access [here](/visual-studio-live-share).
+Live Share is available now as a private preview now, and we are accepting [sign-ups]((/visual-studio-live-share) from users to get early access.
 We intend to work closely with a limited number of developers, in order to collect feedback and ensure we can deliver the best experience possible, before opening the service more broadly.

 ## How is my code shared with other teammates?
 When using Live Share, you’re making the code you’re working on available so that your teammate can access it via a secure cloud service that remotes commands from your editor.
 Your teammate can open and edit the files without needing to store them in the cloud or permanently store them on your teammate’s machine.